+(1) New services requirements, including those acquired on DCMA's behalf by external agencies.

+(2) Follow-on/renewal requirements for services contract actions including those acquired on DCMA's behalf by external agencies.

+(3) Requests to exercise a services' contract option period.

+(4) Requests for task/delivery orders under Indefinite Delivery Indefinite Quantity or Blanket Purchase Agreement eCalls; Indefinite Delivery Indefinite Quantity based on total contract value; and per eCall value for Blanket Purchase Agreements.

+(5) Bridge contract actions, including those previously approved by the SRRB (extensions pursuant to FAR Clause 52.217-8 are not considered bridges, but extensions may be covered by the additional funds requirement, see Section 3.1.m.).
+The bridge action SRRB template is available on the Resource Page.

 c.
-SRRB approval is required for the following:

-- (1) New services requirements equal to or greater than \$10 million total value, including those acquired on DCMA's behalf by external agencies. - (2) Follow-on/renewal requirements for services contract actions equal to or greater than \$10 million total value, including those acquired on DCMA's behalf by external agencies. - (3) Requests to exercise an option period for services contract actions equal to or greater than \$10 million total value. - (4) Requests for task/delivery orders under Indefinite Delivery Indefinite Quantity or Blanket Purchase Agreement eCalls equal to or greater than \$10 million total value; Indefinite Delivery Indefinite Quantity based on total contract value; and per eCall value for Blanket Purchase Agreements). - (5) Bridge actions \$10 million or greater in total value (extensions pursuant to FAR Clause 52.217-8 are not considered bridges).
+The following requirements, even if classified under a Services' Product Service Code, do not require SRRB approval:

+(1) Utilities.

-- d.
-The following requirements, even if classified under a Services Product Services Code, do not require SRRB approval: - (1) Utilities. - (2) Web based subscriptions (electronic, digital) such as safety codes, military specifications and standards, human resource/civil services publications (CyberFeds), and Federal Contract Reports. - (3) Electronic mail postage for metering equipment. - (4) Delivery charges incidental to supply purchases. - (5) Construction not funded by Operations & Maintenance Funds. - (6) Conferences that have been properly vetted through the conference review process and approved by the DCMA Director. - (7) Government Purchase Card (GPC) transactions. - e.
+(2) Web based subscriptions (electronic, digital) such as safety codes, military specifications and standards, human resource/civil services publications (CyberFeds), and Federal Contract Reports.

+(3) Electronic mail postage for metering equipment.

+(4) Delivery charges incidental to supply purchases.

+(5) Construction not funded by Operations & Maintenance Funds.

+(6) Conferences that have been properly vetted through the conference review process and approved by the DCMA Director.

+(7) Government Purchase Card (GPC) transactions.

+d.
 The Board will consist of the DCMA Deputy Director (Chair) and the Senior Executives of GC, AQ, and FB.
-It will convene monthly during the months that valid package submissions are received, normally the last Wednesday of the month depending upon the Chair's schedule.
-The AQP Policy SRRB team will schedule and publish SRRB meeting calendars in advance of each fiscal year.
-Completed SRRB briefing chart templates (see Resource Page) will be submitted to the SRRB team no later than the first Monday of each month.
-Slides received after this deadline will not be processed until the following month's SRRB. - f.
+It will convene monthly during the months that valid package submissions are received; normally the last Wednesday of the month depending upon the Chair's schedule.
+The Deputy Director's Executive Assistant, working with the SRRB team, will schedule and publish SRRB meeting calendars in advance of each fiscal year.
+Completed SRRB briefing chart templates (see Resource Page) will be submitted to the SRRB Team no later than the first Monday of each month.
+Slides received after this deadline will not be processed until the following month's SRRB.

+e.
 SRRB briefings must be complete and have Component Head signed approval for the planned acquisition.
-The SRRB team will determine if and when packages are complete. - g.
+The SRRB team will review and determine if and when packages are complete.

+f.
 Incomplete briefings will be returned to the RA and will copy the RA's Deputy Executive Director for awareness.
-Additionally, it will not be scheduled for that month's SRRB meeting. - h.
-SRRB packages received after the monthly cut-off will be scheduled for the next monthly session, providing the packages are complete by the first Monday of the following month. - i.
+Additionally, it will not be scheduled for that month's SRRB meeting.

+g.
+SRRB packages received after the monthly cut-off will be scheduled for the next monthly session, providing the packages are complete by the first Monday of the following month.

+h.
 Upon initial review of a complete package, the SRRB team will return the briefing with written comments and will assign a suspense date for resubmittal with corrections.
 A missed suspense date may cause the package to be rejected and removed from the current month's SRRB agenda.
 Packages rejected for this reason will not be considered for Out-of-Cycle (OOC) processing.
-The AQP Policy SRRB team will send agendas, briefings, and calendar invites to participants.
+The AQP Policy team will send read-ahead briefings to the Board three business days prior to each session.